reigningforest/reigningforest.github.io/README.md

 # Aspiring Data Scientist
 Check out some of the research I was part of: [My OrcId Profile](https://orcid.org/0009-0002-9787-0426)

 ## About Me
 - I am currently a Machine Learning and Data Science graduate student at Northwestern University, expected to graduate in December 2025.
 - I worked for 3 years at Brigham and Women's Hospital (BWH) / Dana Farber Cancer Institute (DFCI) in Radiation Oncology research
-- I have a background in Molecular Biology and Biochemistry from Middlebury College
+- I have a Bachelor of Arts in Molecular Biology and Biochemistry from Middlebury College.

 ## Education
-- MS in Machine Learning and Data Science - Northwestern University (GPA: 3.91)
+- MS in Machine Learning and Data Science - Northwestern University (GPA: 3.97)
 - BA in Molecular Biology and Biochemistry - Middlebury College (magna cum laude, GPA: 3.64)